rametta/srd/README.md

 }
 ```

-That's it!
-Very easy to use, and 90% of the time that's everything you will need.

 ### Typescript React Example

 SRD works even better with Typescript!
 Declare your RD type once and have typescript powerfully infer it everywhere!
 Like magic!